-Join us for an interactive, lunchtime virtual gathering as part of our Nature Connects Us webinar series.
-It’s a chance to hear from our leading scientists and conservation experts about tackling climate change, protecting land and water to create a sustainable future for Oklahoma.
+Join us at lunchtime for an interactive, virtual gathering at our Nature Connects Us webinar series.
+It’s a chance to hear from our leading scientists and conservation experts about tackling climate change and protecting land, water and oceans to create a sustainable future for people and nature.

 Register for upcoming webinars at the links below.
-All webinars are at 12 pm CST.
+All webinars are at 12 pm central time.
 You must register to attend—information for joining the webinars via Zoom will be provided upon registering.

 Upcoming Webinar Dates & Topics

 You likely either love them or fear them.
 But whether you avoid them on the trail or have one at home, snakes provide a valuable service to nature on land and even in the water.

 On this episode of the Nature Connects Us webinar series we’re talking with Jeanine Lackey, Preserve Manager for the Arbuckle Plains and resident snake expert, to bust myths and dispel misconceptions about our shifting, slithering friends.

 Don’t understand snake behavior?
 We’re talking about it.
 Curious about their species history and habits?
 We’re covering it.
 Join us to get up close with a few snakes that call Pontotoc Ridge Preserve home.

 A Tale of Two States and A Love for Sea Turtles